notyetexisting/CEM-7/README.md

 Economic Health Cascade (Negative Feedback): Population decline damages the economy, which in turn hinders the deployment and scaling of expensive ART.
 This creates a potential "death spiral" where the solution is crippled by the problem it's trying to solve.
 Social Crisis Aversion (Positive Feedback): If the population decline becomes a visible crisis, society can react by slowing the cultural shift toward non-reproduction, creating a potential (though often weak) stabilizing effect.
 By running hundreds of Monte Carlo simulations with these dynamics, CEM-7 can estimate the probability of various outcomes, from population stability to catastrophic collapse.
-How to Operate the Model Efficiently
+How to Operate the Model
 The model is designed for ease of use and experimentation.
 All core logic is contained within the cem7.py script.
 1. Installation
 The model relies on standard scientific Python libraries.
 Install them via pip: pip install numpy pandas matplotlib statsmodels 2.
 Running a Standard Simulation